 (G) What happens to the sanction if the individual leaves the OWF program prior to the imposition of the sanction?

-(H) How long does an individual remain sanctioned from food assistance under the provisions of this rule?
+(H) How long does an individual remain sanctioned from SNAP under the provisions of this rule?

-(b) The county agency shall stop the food assistance sanction or disqualification when it becomes aware that the person has become ineligible for OWF for some other reason.
+(b) The county agency shall stop the SNAP sanction or disqualification when it becomes aware that the person has become ineligible for OWF for some other reason.

-(2) After a sanction or disqualification has ended, the individual may apply for food assistance benefits according to rule 5101:4-2-01 of the Administrative Code or be added to the assistance group according to paragraph (K)(3)(a) of rule 5101:4-7-01 of the Administrative Code.
+(2) After a sanction or disqualification has ended, the individual may apply for SNAP benefits according to rule 5101:4-2-01 of the Administrative Code or be added to the assistance group according to paragraph (K)(3)(a) of rule 5101:4-7-01 of the Administrative Code.

 The assistance group member who failed or refused a provision of the self sufficiency contract must:

-(1) Sign and submit to the county agency a JFS 03804 "Ohio Works First/Food Assistance Sanction Compliance Request" (rev. 08/2013) or the client registry information system-enhanced (CRIS-E) equivalent; and
+(1) Sign and submit to the county agency a JFS 03804 "Ohio Works First/Supplemental Nutrition Assistance Program (SNAP) Sanction Compliance Agreement" (rev. 11/2016) or the equivalent from the statewide automated eligibility system; and

 (2) Serve the minimum sanction period.

-(3) For a second and any subsequent sanction the assistance group member who failed and/or refused, to comply with a provision of the self sufficiency contract without good cause, must demonstrate a willingness to comply with the self sufficiency contract through the completion of an appropriate compliance activity as assigned by the county agency as set forth in paragraph (H) of rule 5101:1-3-15 of the Administrative Code.
+(3) For a second and any subsequent sanction the assistance group member who failed and/or refused, to comply with a provision of the self sufficiency contract without good cause, must demonstrate a willingness to comply with the self sufficiency contract through the completion of an appropriate compliance activity as assigned by the county agency in accordance with paragraph (H) of rule 5101:1-3-15 of the Administrative Code.

 (J) How are the income and resources of a sanctioned individual treated?

-(K) How is the food assistance benefit allotment affected?
+(K) How is the SNAP benefit allotment affected?

-In accordance with rule 5101:4-6-16 of the Administrative Code the county agency shall not increase the food assistance allotment as the result of a decrease in cash assistance when the decrease is due to the failure of an assistance group member to perform a required action.
+In accordance with rule 5101:4-6-16 of the Administrative Code, the county agency shall not increase the SNAP allotment as the result of a decrease in OWF when the decrease is due to the failure of an assistance group member to perform a required action.